winsonwen/restaurant-management-system-frontend-android/README.md

 # restaurant-management-system-frontend-android
 Compelete sign in and sign up

-# Overall ---  Restaurant Management System
+# Overall ---  Restaurant Management System --- Android Side

 Restaurant Management System is a duo platform software that can run on both Windows and the Android phone.
 For Windows platform, this system is mainly designed to help restaurant managers to check the inventory, arrange employee shifts, and handle customer’s questions or complaints.
 For Android, the app is used to check the delivery status of the customer’s order in real time.
 Both platforms have the same functionalities, but it is more commonly used by each group of people, it is not limited.
 Customers can use Windows versions of software to check their delivery orders, and the restaurant staff can use Android phones to perform the same daily tasks as needed.